tawmae/tawmae.github.io/twitch_raffle.md

 - ## `!RAFFLEPICKWINNER`
   {: .no_toc }

    Pick a winner (moderators only).
-Only usable when the raffle has been locked.
+Only usable if the raffle has been locked.

 {: .highlight }